Mike Rose (painter)

-Mike Rose (born November 22, 1932 as Klaus Viktor Gottfried Rose in Grünenplan near Delligsen, Lower Saxony, died August 16, 2006 in Bamberg, Bavaria) was a German painter, set designer and writer.
+Mike Rose (born Klaus Viktor Gottfried Rose, November 22, 1932, in Grünenplan near Delligsen, Lower Saxony – August 16, 2006, in Bamberg, Bavaria) was a German painter, set designer and writer.
 His work covers various artistic areas such as painting and literature.
-Mike Rose described himself as a "painter and poet".
+Rose described himself as a "painter and poet".

 Origins

-Mike Rose experienced the second world war in Thuringia; and therewith the destruction and reconstruction of both, West and East Germany.
+Rose experienced the Second World War in Thuringia; and therewith the destruction and reconstruction of both West and East Germany.
 Once he completed high school in 1952, he began to study medicine, psychology, philosophy, literature and art history at the University of Göttingen.
 In addition he worked part-time as a student assistant in a laboratory, in various factories and building sites, as well as in mines and in the harbour.
-It has to be noted that Mike Rose started painting and writing well before he completed high school.
+Rose started painting and writing well before he completed high school.

 His first exhibition took place in 1958 in Hamburg.
 In 1959 he worked as a freelance set designer in Bayreuth at the Bayreuth Festival, and later became a set designer in the city Bamberg.
-In order to be an independent individual as well as an artist, Mike Rose began to study education in 1965/1966, completing the two required state examination in 1966 and 1969.
+In order to be an independent individual as well as an artist, Rose began to study education in 1965/1966, completing the two required state examination in 1966 and 1969.
 At first he taught as a primary teacher, and later, upon passing the second state exam, as a teacher in a special school with handicapped children.

-From 1974 to 1975 Mike Rose also participated in educating new teachers, as well as being a work experience teacher for work experience students in the field of social studies at the University of Bamberg (1975–1985).
+From 1974 to 1975 Rose also participated in educating new teachers, as well as being a work experience teacher for work experience students in the field of social studies at the University of Bamberg (1975–1985).
 His work as a stage designer at the theatre of Bamberg continued until 1979.
-From 1971–1972 Mike Rose was the second chairman of the German Federation of Artists in Upper-Franconia (Bundesverband Bildener Künstler Oberfranken).
+From 1971–1972 Rose was the second chairman of the German Federation of Artists in Upper-Franconia (Bundesverband Bildener Künstler Oberfranken).

 In 1972 he became a member of the French artistic movement Lettrisme in Paris.
 In this new capacity he participated in their exhibitions until the 1980s.

-Mike Rose displayed abstract, written- and drawn- paintings, collages, objects and sculptures in approximately 200 exhibitions in the following cities: Berlin, Castrop-Rauxel, Frankfurt/Main, Kassel, Cologne, Munich, Nuremberg, Plauen, Nice, Paris, Strasburg, Bologna, Zürich, Bern, Graz, Budapest, Boston, New York and San Francisco.
+Rose displayed abstract, written- and drawn- paintings, collages, objects and sculptures in approximately 200 exhibitions in the following cities: Berlin, Castrop-Rauxel, Frankfurt/Main, Kassel, Cologne, Munich, Nuremberg, Plauen, Nice, Paris, Strasburg, Bologna, Zürich, Bern, Graz, Budapest, Boston, New York and San Francisco.

-Mike Rose's idea of "Communication-Art" led to the establishment of the didactic gallery "Studio M" in 1973.
-Here Mike Rose displayed a cross-section of all kinds of contemporary art until 1988.
+Rose's idea of "Communication-Art" led to the establishment of the didactic gallery "Studio M" in 1973.
+Here Rose displayed a cross-section of all kinds of contemporary art until 1988.
 In addition he lectured at adult evening classes in Bamberg from 1972–1978.
 His occupation concerned itself with the education of adults in the field of fine arts, introduction to contemporary art, the construction of art classes for children and creative work with prisoners of the penal institution in Bamberg.

 He received fresh inspiration for his artistic and literary work through study trips to Italy, France, Spain and Greece.
 In 2003 he received the "Berganza-Preis" award from the art society of Bamberg (Kunstverein Bamberg).